Solo Travel in Dubai

 Line 10 Skybus costs £3 and takes nearly 1.5 hours.
 Bus stations are opposite both terminals and leave every 10 minutes between 6am and 10pm.

 If you are traveling to Dubai alone, feel more confident with someone waiting for you at the airport when you pre-book your transfer with Hoppa Dubai, a reliable and safe service for solo females.

 Travelling Onwards (check visas before you travel)

-Because of the short distances it’s easy to combine other Emirate states in your trip plus you only need one visa for the whole of the UAE.
+Because of the short distances it’s easy to combine Dubai solo travel with other Emirate states, plus you only need one visa for the whole of the UAE.

-To Oman: Al Darah border is two hours from Dubai (make sure you get an entry and exit stamp and have Omani currency).
+To Oman: If you are planning a solo trip from Dubai to Oman, Al Darah border is two hours from Dubai (make sure you get an entry and exit stamp and have Omani currency).
 If you choose to drive the Musandam Peninsula is a dramatic drive.

 To Saudi: Currently women are not allowed to drive in Saudi so you can’t take a hire car here.
 Visas need to be applied for before you travel.

 Where can I go from here?